Perfume, The Biggest Girl Group in Japan, Can See The Future

 Refinery29: In the span of your 20-year career, how have your dreams or goals changed?

-Kashiyuka: "We were teenagers, so were really were just focused on becoming famous singers, which means basically to be on TV."
+Kashiyuka: "When we started out, we were teenagers, so were really were just focused on becoming famous singers, which means basically to be on TV."

 Nocchi: "But 20 years later, we now know that there's so much more to being a singer than what we had initially imagined.
 And more importantly, we aspire to so much more.
 Now, it’s less about how we’ve become singers and become well-known, but our uniqueness and originality that makes us really happy about where we are right now."